microsoft/pai/README.md

 **OpenPAI [v1.5.0](./RELEASE_NOTE.md#Jan-2021-version-150) has been released!**

-With the release of v1.0, OpenPAI is switching to a more robust, more powerful and lightweight architecture.
+With the release of v1.0, OpenPAI is switching to a more robust, more powerful, and more lightweight architecture.
 OpenPAI is also becoming more and more modular so that the platform can be easily customized and expanded to suit new needs.
-OpenPAI also provides many AI user-friendly features, making it easier for end users and administrators to complete daily AI tasks.
+OpenPAI also provides many AI user-friendly features, making it easier for end-users and administrators to complete daily AI tasks.

  <table>
    <tr>